akhil-rane/OS-Memory-Allocation/README.md

 # OS-Memory-Allocation
-A simulation software to depict memory allocation using First Fit, Best Fit and Worst Fit approach
+A simulation software written in C++ to depict memory allocation using First Fit, Best Fit and Worst Fit approach. asdsada
+#Running the software